Customer feedback is one of the most valuable assets of any company.

 So, at first, you will probably need to focus on one form that can generally help capture written feedback and a rating.

 More complicated forms might result in a long time for the customer to fill it in, so you might get higher bounce rates and a lower number of responses.
+This being said, online surveys shouldn’t be too long or consist of unnecessary survey questions.

 So here is a simple form you can start with: